 Armed with all the information you collected, you have everything you need to make an informed decision on which job is right for you.

-I know from personal experience, that interviewing for multiple jobs in the same day or even the same week, can become very stressful.
+Interviewing for multiple jobs in the same day or even the same week, can become very stressful.
 But Workamping is fun, and finding the jobs should be just as fun, in my opinion.
 Being profession and prepared means knowing you’re putting your very best foot forward, which will help ease some of the stress and make the process more enjoyable, especially when you receive that employment offer from the job you’ve been dreaming about.